מִצִּיּוֹן מִכְלַל יֹפִי, אֱ-לֹהים הוֹפִיעַ. (תהילים נ:ב)

 When the song of holiness pulsates in the heart, we can sense the spiritual and ethical source for each specific law.
 Even when dealing with what would appear to be dry, prosaic rules, the soul is overwhelmed by the beauty of its sublime poetry.

 Our sensitivity to this inner song is a function of our physical and spiritual state.
 When the soul is exiled to foreign lands, the inner content of the Torah is relegated to a shadow of its true self.
 Torah laws become detached from their living source.
 Learning Torah outside the Land of Israel is like reading a poem that was translated into a foreign language.
-It lacks the vitality and lyric beauty of the original.
+Something of the vitality and lyric beauty of the original is lost.

 When Rabbi Zeira achieved his life’s goal and ascended to the Land of Israel, he underwent a profound transformation.
 His entire world was elevated.
 He could now perceive with greater clarity the inner essence of every law.